3.5 Table Filing Indicators

 There is a single rare instance where the automated filing indicators might need to be manually overridden.
 This is the scenario where the receiving authority expects the inclusion of a particular template, but the reporting entity does not have a single fact in that template to report.
 By default, a negative filing indicator would be inserted, but this can be overridden to positive by using the Filing Indicators form accessible by clicking on the Filing Indicators button in the main ribbon:

-If a template has at least one reported fact, it will be set to positive and disabled - that template must have a positive filing indicator otherwise the filing will be rejected.
-All other templates will have a negative filing indicator unless you manually make it positive using this form.
+If a template contains at least one reported fact, it will automatically be set to positive in the Auto column, unless you manually tick it as negative in the Negative column.
+All other templates without a single reported fact will automatically be assigned a negative filing indicator, unless you manually tick them as positive in this form.